Applications should be

 - Program Application Requirements: Each program requires different exercises and essays that need to be completed as part of the application process.
 Applications are considered incomplete without these items.
 These requirements can be found on the application.

-- Applicant must provide official verification of current scores for either ACT or SAT test AND official verification of current scores from TOEFL test.
+- Applicant should provide official verification of current scores for either ACT or SAT test and must provide official verification of current scores from TOEFL test, unless residing in a country where English is the official language.
 Minimum scores accepted for the TOEFL are: Internet-based test: 60; Computer-based test: 170; Paper-based test: 500.

 - Applicant must verify sponsorship by providing a statement of support which shows that all expenses will be provided including tuition, fees, textbooks, other school related expenses and living expenses.
 An example of a statement of support would be a bank statement.